serenity-is/docs/startsharp/faq.md

 ## How old is Serenity, will it be alive in X years?

-Serenity as an open source project is about 5 years old, but it has a 10+ year background and underwent lots of changes/technologies.
+Serenity as an open source project since 2013 at GitHub, but as you may see from its [first commit](https://github.com/serenity-is/Serenity/commit/354be3d3e39f9cbbbb7e6d798a53012692d40e20) which is too big for an initial one, it even has a much older background and underwent lots of changes/technologies.

+> There not many open source projects that are still alive since those times.

 You may have a look at our change log (we didn't keep a change log before October 2014):